 Physics is the science of the physical world at its most fundamental and general levels.
 Physics students learn about a wide variety of topics, including the mechanical laws governing the motion of objects; the laws of electromagnetism that give rise to electricity, magnetism, and light; the origins of heat and temperature; the fundamental quantum principles behind the behaviour of atoms and sub-atomic particles; and more.

 Applied Physics is a discipline that specializes in finding technological applications for the latest discoveries in physics.
 It lies at the frontier of technology development, where completely new types of devices are being developed and evaluated.
-Applied physicists were responsible for the invention of semiconductor electronics, lasers, high-capacity hard disks based on giant magnetoresistance, light-emitting quantum dots used in next-generation display screens, and other important technologies.
+Applied physicists were responsible for the invention of semiconductor electronics, lasers, high-capacity hard disks, light-emitting quantum dots used in next-generation display screens, and other important technologies.

 Understanding and controlling light.